Egypt-Open-Source/PyShare/README.md

 # PyShare - Share Your Files locally With your friends !

 PyShare is a simple tool that allows you to share files locally with your friends using a basic Python server and a user-friendly GUI.
+Also Host Your web projects (HTML/CSS/JS) locally !

+## Diclamber
+Use this app for fun and development porposes, not production

 ## Features